 Autism: Autistic and Non-autistic Brain Differences

-Functional differences between autistic and non-autistic brains isolated for the first time, following development of new methodology for analysing MRI scans.
+Functional differences between autistic and non-autistic brains isolated for the first time, following development of new methodology for analyzing MRI scans.

-The methodology can potentially isolate the areas of the brain involved with other cognitive problems, including Obsessive Compulsive Disorder, ADHD and schizophrenia.
+The methodology can potentially isolate the areas of the brain involved with other cognitive problems, including Obsessive Compulsive Disorder, ADHD, Autism, and schizophrenia.

 Developed by researchers at the University of Warwick, the methodology, called Brain-Wide Association Analysis (BWAS), is the first capable of creating panoramic views of the whole brain and provides scientists with an accurate 3D model to study.

 The researchers used BWAS to identify regions of the brain that may make a major contribution to the symptoms of autism.